 Review of the movie Thin Red Line (1998).

-Our world is built on the men’s consciousness model.
+Our world is built on a male model of human consciousness.

 While a little girl would choose a doll from a pile of toys, a little boy would prefer a toy soldier or gun.